Welcome to your Clairification Dashboard and Monthly Tips!

 You’ll find something new here each month — paralleling what you’re likely thinking about during this time period.
 This month I’m giving you multiple tips because, heck, it’s a very critical month for fundraisers!

 Did you know nonprofits receive, on average, 50% of their annual contributions from October to December?
 In the U.S., roughly 30% of all donations happen in the month of December alone.
 10% of all giving happens in the last three days of the year, As much as a full third of December gifts occur on the 31st of the month!

 PERSONAL NOTE: Before we begin with the tips, please indulge me a moment to tell you how very special Clairification School students are to me.
 It gives me a warm glow to know there are so many folks like you endeavoring to make our world a better and more caring place, and I am so grateful to have this opportunity to share my experience and wisdom with you.

 If I can help you succeed, I’m happy.
 Thank you for joining me on the pathway to passionate philanthropy!

-TIP 1: Plan Your Year-End E-Appeal Series
+TIP 1: Maximize Your Year-End E-Appeal Series

 Your year-end online strategy is not only important, it’s critical.